 Water Quality Monitoring Staff have maintained four dataloggers in the bay on a continuous basis since 1995.
 Every 15 minutes, they measure temperature, specific conductivity, salinity, dissolved oxygen, pH, water level and turbidity.
-They are located at Dry Bar, East Bay and Cat Point, approximately 1 foot off of the bottom, with a second datalogger on the surface at the East Bay site.
-Weather conditions can strongly influence water quality and is also monitored from a station in the upper East Bay marshes.
-Nutrient and chlorophyll a samples are collected monthly at each datalogger location, plus nine additional sites.
+They are located at Dry Bar, East Bay and Cat Point, approximately 1 foot above the bottom, with a second datalogger on the surface at the East Bay site.
+Weather can strongly influence water quality and is also monitored from a station in the upper East Bay marshes.
+Nutrient and chlorophyll a samples are collected monthly at each datalogger location plus nine additional sites.

 Oyster Growth and Spatfall Monitoring Oyster growth and spatfall have been monitored monthly since March 2004 at two of the most productive oyster bars in the bay, Cat Point and Dry Bar.
 Differences in growth and spatfall can be compared to different environmental conditions on either side of the bay.